2022/23 Part-time Postgraduate course

 In this section

-Students must be prepared to enter mandatory individual personal therapy for a minimum of 75 hours throughout the training and this must be concurrent with being in placements and with a University approved therapist.
+Students must be prepared to enter personal therapy, with a university approved therapist for a minimum of 75 hours throughout their training.
+This is paid for by the student, in addition to their course fees.
+Personal therapy provides an experience of learning about the therapeutic relationship and supports the emotional demands of training.
+Personal therapists are required to submit reports confirming hours completed and noting any concerns about a student practicing as an art psychotherapist.
 This is paid for by the student, in addition to the course fees.
 The costs of this vary significantly and may range between £25 to £80 per session.
 This provides a personal experience of learning about therapy and also supports the emotional demands of the training.
 Whilst the content of this therapy work is confidential within normal parameters, personal therapists are required to submit a report regularly confirming the hours completed and noting any serious concerns about the student practising.

 Whilst students are covered by University insurance, students are strongly encouraged to take out their own additional professional indemnity cover and this may be required by some placements.